Hypoxic-Ischemic Encephalopathy (HIE) and Infant Seizures

 Why and How Does Hypoxic-Ischemic Encephalopathy Cause Seizures?

-When hypoxia and ischemia occur, there is a cascade of events that cause a decrease in energy production in the brain.
-This can lead to an increase in an excitatory neurotransmitter (brain messenger) called glutamate, which causes excessive activity in the cortex (tissue that covers the largest, most highly-developed part of the brain).
-In conjunction with an increase in glutamate, there is a deficit of an inhibitory neurotransmitter, as well as changes in cellular membranes that affect energy production.
-In short, hypoxia and ischemia can cause a decrease in energy production in the brain, which can cause excessive excitation of brain impulses and seizures.
+In conjunction with an increase in glutamate, there is a deficit of an inhibitory neurotransmitter and changes in cellular membranes that affect energy production.
+In short, hypoxia and ischemia can decrease in energy production in the brain, which can cause excessive excitation of brain impulses and seizures.

 Other Causes of Seizures